CONFERENCE PROGRAM AND ABSTRACTS

 This paper explores Marcus Braun and his motives for fighting sex trafficking in the early 1900s.
 A larger than life character, Braun’s work as special investigator within the US Bureau of Immigration did much to fuel the outrage that led to the Mann Act of 1910—an act that formed the backbone of American anti-trafficking law throughout the entirety of the 20th century and, arguably, even the 21st.
 The paper will assess his career and abolitionism as a lens for understanding how abolition fervour and the role of individuals in steering public opinion and legislation.

-Andrea Nicholson (Nottingham Trent University), “Placing Slave Narratives at the Heart of Modern Antislavery Policy”
+Andrea Nicholson (University of Nottingham), “Placing Slave Narratives at the Heart of Modern Antislavery Policy”

 This paper addressed the importance of slave narratives to abolition and questions why contemporary slave narratives have not been harnessed when forming state strategies and structures.
 Survivors often express their hopes post enslavement in terms of how they can realize their freedom and human rights.
 The paper will examine what survivors say about themselves post enslavement and what this means for the contemporary antislavery agenda.
 It identifies the strategies that survivors suggest, the issues they encounter, and what freedom means to them in practical terms.